jjmchew/jjmchew.github.io/RB129/assessmentNotes.md

 - [ ] "private", "public", "protected" :  are these 'keywords'?
 LS notes refer to them as "access modifiers"
 - [ ] can subclass invoke private methods?
 Is this access inherited (how many levels?)
 - [ ] review definitions of encapsulation, inheritance
+    - A:  encapsulation :  about intentionality - to prevent inadvertent changes
 - [ ] review - Why OOP?
-- [ ] is 'super' a 'keyword'?  or a method?
+- [x] is 'super' a 'keyword'?  or a method?
 What is it?
+  - A : super is a **keyword**
 - [ ] practice problems Q44 : instance 1 of `self` - what does it refer to?
 Does it do anything?
 Is it useful?
 - [ ] practice problems q47 : beware of nested inheritance!
 Need to check each 'super'
-- [ ] practice problems q49 : double check methods - 'Integer', 'Array', 'Range'?
+- [X] practice problems q49 : double check methods - 'Integer', 'Array', 'Range'?
+  - A: def use `===` operator ('three-quel' operator), the specific `===` uses will depend on the data type being compared to
+    - the 2nd one `10, 20, 30` is NOT an array!
 - [ ] practice problems q50 : double check scope of various variable types (constant, class, instance)